Loading...

 How to consume korean kimchi jjigae without glucose spikes

-Add lean proteins like chicken, tofu, or fish to your meal to help slow down the absorption of carbohydrates.
+Add a source of lean protein to your meal, such as grilled chicken, tofu, or fish, to help slow down the absorption of carbohydrates.

 Include Healthy Fats